anthony-langford/mkultra/README.md

 3. Install dependencies: `npm i`
 4. Fix to binaries for sass: `npm rebuild node-sass`
 5. Run migrations: `npm run knex migrate:latest`
-  - Check the migrations folder to see what gets created in the DB
 6. Run the seed: `npm run knex seed:run`
-  - Check the seeds file to see what gets seeded in the DB
 7. Run the server: `npm run local`
 8. Visit `http://localhost:8080/`